Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 Qualified Expert Witness

-Qualified expert witnesses testify as to whether or not recommending foster care placement or termination of parental rights in an Indian child custody proceeding is likely to result in serious physical or emotional damage to the child.
+Qualified expert witnesses testify as to whether or not recommending foster care placement (Jurisdiction/Disposition Hearing) or termination of parental rights (Selection and Implementation 366.26 Hearing) or whether the continued custody of the child by the parent or Indian custodian is likely to result in serious physical or emotional damage to the child and must be qualified to testify to the prevailing social and cultural standards of the Indian child’s tribe.
 The court may accept a declaration or affidavit from a qualified expert witness in lieu of testimony only if the parties involved are in agreement and the court is satisfied that the agreement was made knowingly, intelligently, and voluntarily.

 A qualified expert witness cannot be a LA County DCFS employee.
 For a list of qualified expert witnesses, DCFS staff can contact the following: